ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/liveness-readiness-resource-limits-env-variables.md

 ## Readiness Probes

-#### **Deployment Update Process with Readiness Probes**
+### Deployment Update Process

 When a deployment is updated (e.g., with a new image version), Kubernetes follows this sequence:

-1. **Deployment Update**: The deployment is updated with the new image (e.g., "v2").
+1. **Deployment Update**: The deployment is updated with the new image (e.g., "v2")
-2. **New Pod Creation**: A new Pod with the updated image (v2) is created.
+2. **New Pod Creation**: A new Pod with the updated image (v2) is created
-3. **Pod Startup**: The new Pod (v2) starts running.
+3. **Pod Startup**: The new Pod (v2) starts running
-4. **Readiness Probe Activation**: The readiness check mechanism begins after the `initialDelaySeconds` period.
+4. **Readiness Probe Activation**: The readiness check mechanism begins after the `initialDelaySeconds` period
-5. **First Health Check**: The readiness probe performs its first check.
+5. **First Health Check**: The readiness probe performs its first check
-6. **Service Integration**: Once the check passes, the new Pod (v2) is added to the service.
+6. **Service Integration**: Once the check passes, the new Pod (v2) is added to the service
-7. **Traffic Switch**: At this point, the old Pod (v1) is removed from the service, but it's not terminated yet.
+7. **Traffic Switch**: At this point, the old Pod (v1) is removed from the service, but it's not terminated yet
-8. **Graceful Shutdown**: The old Pod (v1) continues processing any existing requests.
+8. **Graceful Shutdown**: The old Pod (v1) continues processing any existing requests
-9. **Termination Signal**: Kubernetes sends a SIGTERM signal to allow the Pod to shut down gracefully.
+9. **Termination Signal**: Kubernetes sends a SIGTERM signal to allow the Pod to shut down gracefully
-10. **Pod Termination**: After completing its processes, the old Pod (v1) terminates itself.
+10. **Pod Termination**: After completing its processes, the old Pod (v1) terminates itself

-#### **Example Scenario**
+### Use Case

 Consider a system with 3 Pods and 1 LoadBalancer service.
 After making an update with a new image, old Pods are removed from service and new ones are added.
 From the moment new Pods are integrated, the LoadBalancer starts directing incoming traffic.
-However, what if our applications need to connect to external services, pull data, process it, and then become operational when they first start?
+However, applications may need to connect to external services, pull data, process it, and then become operational when they first start.
 During this initialization period, incoming requests won't be answered correctly.
-In essence, our application is running but not ready to provide service.
+In essence, the application is running but not ready to provide service.

 **Solution:** **Kubelet** uses **Readiness Probes** to determine when a container is ready to accept traffic (initial status).
 If all containers in a Pod pass the Readiness Probes check, **the Service is added behind the Pod.**

+### Operational Behavior

 In the example above, when new images are created, old Pods are not immediately **terminated**.
 This is because there may be previously received requests and ongoing processes.
 For this reason, Kubernetes first severs the Pod's relationship with the service, preventing it from receiving new requests, and waits for existing internal requests to complete.

 `terminationGracePeriodSeconds: 30` → Existing processes complete, wait 30 seconds, then close. (_30 seconds is the default setting and is generally sufficient._)

 **Key Difference:** Readiness probes focus on the initial operational moment, while Liveness probes continuously check whether the application is functioning properly.

-> **Example:** Consider a Backend application that needs time to connect to MongoDB when it first starts.
-It makes sense for the Service to be added behind the Pod only after the MongoDB connection is established. **For this reason, we can use readiness probes here.**
+**Example:** Consider a Backend application that needs time to connect to MongoDB when it first starts.
+It makes sense for the Service to be added behind the Pod only after the MongoDB connection is established. **For this reason, readiness probes are used in this scenario.**

+### Configuration

 Readiness probes support three different methods, similar to Liveness probes:

-* **HTTP GET requests**, **TCP connections**, and **command execution**.
+* **HTTP GET requests**, **TCP connections**, and **command execution**

 <details>
 <summary>readiness_probe.yaml</summary>